gymnastjs/picturebook/README.md

 - **postcssConfig**: A path to a file exporting either a plain object that returns a postcss config.
 This is a convenience method in case you don't need to customize other webpack settings.
 If you want full control on how css is loaded, you can do so by modifying the `webpackConfig` parameter.
 It expects the same format than storybook (a function that will receive the default config as first parameter and the environment as the second one)
 - **image**: It's a required configuration object to run the image comparison tests
 - **seleniumPath**: Modify to use a custom selenium server jar
+- **desktopReferenceBrowser**: The browser to use as reference for desktop screenshots.
+The key must match one of the ones defined by `browsers`.
+- **desktopReferenceBrowser**: The browser to use as reference for mobile screenshots.
+The key must match one of the ones defined by `browsers`.
+- **referenceThreshold**: The tolerance threshold for screenshots taken on the reference browser
+- **browserThreshold**: The tolerance threshold for screenshots taken on a non-reference browser
 - **skip**: A case insensitive array of string to match partially with tests to skip
 - **wrapStory**: Path to an ES module that default exports a function that takes a story, and returns a wrapped version of that story.
 Useful for applying context providers that stories may depend on, or otherwise augmenting each story.